Table of Contents Show

 On a global level, more initiatives like the United Nations Framework Convention On Climate Change and the Kyoto Protocol should be encouraged to maximize greater participation in conserving, improving, and sustaining the planet’s environmental health.

 The planet we live on is our home.
-As we take care of our homes to be clean, safe, and filled with vibes of positivity, then why do we often fail to make this planet safe and healthy for each one of us?
+As we take care of our homes to be clean, safe and filled with vibes of positivity, why do we often fail to make this planet safe and healthy for each one of us?

-We are the main stakeholders for taking responsibility for our planet.
-If we would turn our backs to it, the cataclysmic results are to be faced by us only.
+We are the main stakeholders in taking responsibility for our planet.
+If we would turn our backs on it, the cataclysmic results are to be faced by us only.

 Plant a sapling in your garden, don’t use plastic bags the next time you go shopping, don’t waste food, electricity, and water, and use cycles or walk for short distances to save fuel in your vehicles.

 These steps might seem meager, but ultimately they are enough to supplement your contribution to balancing and alleviating the main cause of climate change.

 It’s our planet, and we are the ones who need to take care of it!